 If you are looking for high quality, accessible, affordable health care in Middle Tennessee, the My HealthCare Home website is the place for you!
 With over fifty clinics located around Middle Tennessee, caring and dedicated staff are close to you and your family.

-If you are uninsured and living in Davidson County, Project Access Nashville is here to help you.
-PAN is a collaborative effort between the Nashville Academy of Medicine/ Medical Foundation of Nashville, the Metro Nashville Public Health Department, and the Safety Net Consortium of Middle Tennessee.
+If you are uninsured and living in Middle Tennessee, Project Access Nashville is here to help you.
+Project Access Nashville is a collaborative effort between the Nashville Academy of Medicine/ Medical Foundation of Nashville, the Metro Nashville Public Health Department, and the Safety Net Consortium of Middle Tennessee.
 Click here to learn more.

 One of the easiest ways to get help is by dialing 2-1-1, Tennessee’s community services help line.
 When you call, you’ll get a real person, one who is trained to help you sort out your needs, and then give you phone numbers and addresses of the closest places where you can get help.
 Use the link above to view the directory of help centers.

 Did you know the Safety Net consortium has been operating since 2000?
 Click here to read about our history.